waitinfuture/emapreduce/intl.en-US/Cluster types/Hadoop cluster/Knox.md

         </provider>
         ```

--   Notes
+    3. In the upper-right corner of the Service Configuration section, click **Save**.
+    4. In the **Confirm Changes** dialog box, configure the parameters and click **OK**.
+    5. Select **Restart Knox** from the **Actions** drop-down list in the upper-right corner.
+    6. In the **Cluster Activities** dialog box, configure the parameters and click **OK**.

+        In the **Confirm** message, click **OK**.

-    Knox provides RESTful APIs for operating a range of services, including adding or deleting HDFS files.
-For security reasons, make sure that when you enable port 8443 of the security group in the ECS console, the authorization object is your limited IP address range.
-0.0.0.0/0 is forbidden.
-Do not use the LDAP username and password in the Knox installation directory to access Knox.
+    **Warning:** Knox allows you to use the RESTful API of a service to perform related operations on the service.
+For example, you can use the RESTful API of HDFS to add files to or remove files from HDFS.
+To ensure security, you are not allowed to use the LDAP username and password saved in the Knox software directory to access a service.